AI Ethics · OrevateAI

 The Real-World Impact of Unfair AI

-The consequences of biased AI systems can be severe and far-reaching.
-Consider these examples:
+The consequences of biased AI systems can be far-reaching and detrimental:

-• Healthcare: Diagnostic tools or treatment recommendation systems that perform worse for certain demographic groups can lead to disparities in health outcomes.
+• Healthcare: Biased diagnostic tools or treatment recommendation systems can lead to suboptimal care for specific patient populations.

 Frequently Asked Questions About AI Bias and Fairness